Working in work, health and safety has allowed me to develop a wide range of knowledge and experience around wellbeing and health topics

 One of the most frustrating outcomes has been the side effects of the medication that I now take to allow my heart to heal from the trauma.
 The side effects have varied from muscle cramps, nose bleeds and lack of energy, to mind-crushing depression and anxiety.

 I have found the depression to be the hardest foe to slay, more so than the physical limitations.

 An exercise in removing stress from your mind

-Basically, you first need to bring yourself into this moment and be present in it.
+You first need to bring yourself into this moment and be present in it.
 It can be hard as you will find that your brain is wired to start trying to see multiple steps ahead and steer your thoughts in a different direction, it can help to make sure that you are sitting (or standing if you're on the go) and maintaining proper posture.
-This helps to open your body (so your not hunched over) and also should ease pressure points so that you're not distracted by the ouchies.
+This helps to open your body (so you're not hunched over) and should ease pressure points so that you're not distracted by the ouchies.

 - Now just breathe and take some time to ask yourself what is going on in my life at the moment, not your entire life, just this moment in time.